SocialCars/socialcars.github.io/content/b-decentralized-cooperative.md

 In my research, I consider an intraurban (future) scenario where visitors of a city form travel groups at pre-defined locations and need to agree on locations to visit together.

-{{% fig src="/images/b-decentralized-cooperative/sophie/17-09-27-B221-1.png" title="Figure B2.2.1: Phases for Collective Decision Making in urban traffic" width="800px" align="left" %}}
+{{% fig src="/images/b-decentralized-cooperative/sophie/17-09-27-B221-1.png" title="Figure B2.2.1: Phases for Collective Decision Making in urban traffic" width="800px" align="left" captionalign="center" %}}

 ##### LightVoting